Acc3ssViolation/VehicleEffects/README.md

 This mod contains some custom effects.
 You can also create a mod to create your own custom effects.

 To make sure that your effect objects are created before the vehicle effect definitions are parsed, you must use this mod's plugin system.
+This is handled by `VehicleEffects.Plugins.EffectPluginManager`.
 It will wait with parsing the effect definitions until all registered plugins are either loaded or deregistered.

 There are two steps to using the plugin system: